Denver first US city to allow social cannabis use

 “We are the first in the United States and potentially the first place in the world to regulate the consumption of cannabis.”

-He told Agence France-Presse that the vote was in line with a measure approved by the state four years ago allowing the recreational use of marijuana by adults.
+He told AFP that the vote was in line with a measure approved by the state four years ago allowing the recreational use of marijuana by adults.

 “Essentially what we passed is a continuation of that same belief that adults should be able to use and socialize with cannabis as they are able to do with alcohol,” Reistroffer said.